opendistro/for-elasticsearch-docs/docs/security/generate-certificates.md

 openssl genrsa -out root-ca-key.pem 2048
 ```

 If desired, add the `-aes256` option to encrypt the key using the AES-256 standard.
-When prompted, provide a password.
+This option requires a password.

 ## Generate root certificate